RKS244256/Grade-12-Notes/SBI4U0/Unit 4.5 - Photosynthesis/Photosynthesis.md

 The process only produces ATP and is a fallback when ATP is low and NADPH is high.

 `For example, the ATP produced by non-cyclic electron flow may not be enough to power the Calvin Cycle.
-ATP is produced via chemiosmsis in both cyclic and non-cyclic photophosphorylation`
+ATP is produced via chemiosmosis in both cyclic and non-cyclic photophosphorylation`

 ![](Cyclic_Photophosphorylation_Diagram.png)